aksenovaa/documentation/Concepts/FluxForms.md

 You will still (at the time of writing this) be required to create the `ext_tables.sql` file with SQL schema definitions for your
-Model's tables - however, efforts are being made to automate this process through the [builder](https://github.com/FluidTYPO3/builder) extension also provided by the Fluid Powered TYPO3 team.
+Model's tables - however, efforts are being made to automate this process through the [builder](https://github.com/FluidTYPO3/builder) extension also provided by the TYPO3 на базе Fluid team.

 **TODO: ADD API REFERENCE LINK**
 **TODO: ADD COOKBOOK RECIPES LINK**